 3. Remote Access the Windows VM

-Follow below steps to remote access (RDP) the Windows VM from user’s local computer.
+Follow below steps to remotely access the Windows VM from user’s local computer using RDP software.
 Get the instance internal IP address from the instance list (as shown below the IP address is 10.10.0.140):